AI-BNU-TEAMKG/EduMKG/README.md

 This repository contains the models and datasets described in our paper, `EduMKG: A Multimodal Knowledge Graph for Education with Text,  Image, Video and Audio`

 #### 🎯🎯🎯Recent Update for EduMKG
-**We sincerely thank all the reviewers for their valuable guidance on our work ！！！**
+**We sincerely thank all the reviewers for their valuable guidance on our work**

 ##### EduMKG ontology